South Korea: Two arrested for leaking military secrets

 North and South Korea have been locked in a tense relationship ever since fighting a war between 1950-1953.

+"This is the first case in which an active-duty officer and a civilian under orders of a North Korean agent colluded and spying on military secrets is discovered," police said.

-The officer used a camera watch and USB device to give the agent access to data between January and March, police say.
+A camera watch and USB device were used to give the agent access to data between January and March, it is alleged.

 The two men were arrested earlier this month.
 The whereabouts and identity of the presumed North Korean agent are unclear.